Best Automation Workflows for Virtual Assistants: Tools, Stack & Complete System (2026)

 ACTION 1: Gmail — Send email

-To: [lead email]
+To: [lead email from form]

 Subject: "Next step — tell me about your project"

-Body: [intake form link + brief intro]
+Body: [Jotform intake link + brief intro paragraph]

 ACTION 2: ClickUp — Create task